ericrenone/Identity-Geometry/README.md

 **Direct hardware implementation of neuromorphic primitives on FPGA achieves orders-of-magnitude lower system-level energy per event and deterministic real-time behavior compared to CPU software execution, demonstrating the architectural advantages of specialized silicon for edge AI workloads.**

-**This is likely the world’s most resource-efficient FPGA novelty detector implemented on <$10 hardware, prioritizing deterministic sub-microsecond operation and ultra-low power over model depth.**
+**This is likely the world’s most resource-efficient FPGA novelty detector, prioritizing deterministic sub-microsecond operation and ultra-low power over model depth.**

 ✅ A single minimalist neuron primitive